polyphony-chat/docs/docs/Protocol Specifications/core.md

 !!! info "Revocation detection"

-    For information on how revocation detection is supposed to be handled, concern the excerpt
+    For information on how revocation detection is supposed to be handled, concern [section 6.4](#64-caching-of-id-certs)
-    <a href="#idcert-cache-ttls">"Caching ID-Certs and cache TTLs"</a>
-    TODO fix link

 TODO: Write about identifier changing and how to handle that across servers
 TODO: Perhaps recommend never using more than a specified number of certificates at once to make